 Although milt is a very common dish in Japan, many people consider it a rather acquired taste.
 It could be describes as sweet and custardy; very subtle and delicate with a slight fishiness that makes it easily distinguishable from similar-looking dairy products.

 While caviar enjoys a worldwide reputation as an exclusive and appetizing delicacy, milt is rather a strange curiosity.
-Even though Shirako is simply the male version of caviar – basically the ‘eggs’ of male fish – its appearance and the knowledge of what it actually is often creates a feeling of disgust with many people.
+Even though Shirako is simply the male version of caviar – basically the ‘eggs’ of male fish – its appearance and the knowledge of what it actually is, often creates a feeling of disgust with many people.
+But not only the Japanese have established milt in their cuisine.
+The seminal fluid is a common ingredient or topping in local dishes in Italy, Romania or Russia as well.

 You love discovering extraordinary delicacies like Shirako?
 Then check out our collection of the most curious foods from around the world!